A quick and easy life-saving solution, or an unjustifiable risk to patients?

 I’ve been practicing at the same urban academic ED where I trained, so I wasn’t sure if this was another case of ivory tower isolation.
 Maybe nurses in other EDs around the country can set up drips in a minute or two, obviating the need for push-dose pressors?
 Maybe I was imagining the benefits?
 Or Acquisto & Bodkin’s risk assessment was widely shared?
 I polled the EM Docs audience on Facebook, asking their impression of PDPs.
 It wasn’t even close:

 The number of EPs saying PDPs were “reassuring but rare” was 143, and 129 said it was “lifesaving.”
 Only five people were in the “unnecessary” column and one called it “too risky” (people could vote for more than one answer).

-I also heard some great anecdotes (sidebar).
+I also heard some great anecdotes (see below).